 You’ll need to put in the following information:

-Present Value: Enter the amount of money you have in your CD or your savings account today (don’t put any commas in the figure).
+Present Value: Enter your initial investment in your CD, or the amount in your savings account today (don’t put any commas in the figure).

 Interest Rate (% Per Period): There are two possibilities here, depending on the information you have.
 If you know what the yield is for your account (the Annual Percentage Yield or APY), then enter this figure into the CD calculator.
 Otherwise, if you know what the yearly interest rate is, then divide the interest rate by 365 (the number of days in a year), and enter the result here.